cs-fullstack-master/JavaScript_Review_10_Questions_Classwork/README.md

 ```
 * You click on the text in the paragraph three times.

-* What gets displayed in the div with id result after the consecutive clicks?
+* What gets displayed in the console with id result after the consecutive clicks?

-246
+2 4 6

-369
+3 6 9

-111
+1 1 1

-123
+1 2 3